Chris & Steve look into the ins and outs of ‘belting’, how it can be done and how to avoid the perils of this extreme technique.

 Can anyone learn it?

 In short: yes.
-But, this really depends on what we mean by ‘learn’.
+But, this really depends on what we mean by “learn”.
 Here at The Naked Vocalist, we consider belting to be one of the most advanced areas of voice training.
 With that in mind, it’s safe to say it’s not something we expect you to master overnight.
 The synergy (of muscle/vocal cord, air and resonance) required within the vocal tract when we attempt to belt is incredibly complex and requires a great deal of precision.
 There is no doubt that this precision can be attained from guidance and training, but just how quickly that happens will depend on many factors.
 Namely, the singer’s starting ability, skill level, and time spent.
 “But I can already do that yelling thing every now and again”.
 We are sure you can.
 Shouting and yelling is actually built within every human being as part of our survival instincts.
-It’s also why so many non-trained forty-something-year-olds are able to make such a big noise on a Saturday afternoon at the football.
+It’s also why so many non-trained 40-somethings are able to make such a big noise on a Saturday afternoon at the football.
 But, as singers, we need to be sure this is something we can repeat show after show, night after night.
 When belting, we are constantly on a very fine tightrope between killing the song (in a good way) and killing our voice (this is bad).
 We advise that belting, like other areas of advanced singing, should only be attempted by singers who have a good understanding of their voice and know how to return to a safe place when belting is no longer needed.
 It’s common for singers to end up not being able to switch off belt for notes above their chest range.
 Burnout ensues in this case.
 This is why rebalancing techniques, like warm downs, are extremely important when belting regularly.

 A few belting misconceptions…

 Go hard or go home!
 This gym-related statement couldn’t be any less true when referring to belting.
 As a matter of fact, replace the “or go” with “and you’ll be going” and it’ll be much closer to the mark.
-It’s clear to see why many would believe that giving tons of support (or air) would help with the process of belting.
+It’s clear to see why many would believe that giving tonnes of support (or air) would help with the process of belting.
 The sound is intense, as is often the look on the faces of those attempting it.
 As with every other aspect of singing, balance of muscle and air is fundamental here.
 Not too much and not too little, which is where the concept of support can open up a world of extra practice for you.
 That said, this normally means a lot less air than we think in this circumstance.
 Too deep a breath can draw the larynx down and pull a singer away from the belting posture.
 It will also set up a scenario of too much breath pressure underneath the vocal cords, resulting in cracking.
 So keep the breath shallower than usual and rely on the powerful harmonics to provide the juice.

 If a musical director reads this, he or she may want to slap us both in the face.
 BUT, the fact remains that the quintessential belt sound is blurred in the industry.
 Many musical directors hear a loud sound and call it belting when it’s not.
-It could easily be a powerful ‘mix’, where there is a little less cord closure, a lower larynx, and less TA tension.
+It could easily be a powerful “mix”, where there is a little less cord closure, a lower larynx, and less TA tension.
 With these three elements being a little less hyper-functional than in true belting, vocal health is likely to be better over long periods of singing and a professional schedule.
 Musical directors are notorious for demanding more and more belt from singers without considering vocal health and physiological capabilities.
 This is because the MD’s themselves aren’t always informed or trained singers.
-If you’re able to belt skillfully, safely, and with maximum impact, then great, the director will love you.
+If you’re able to belt skilfully, safely, and with maximum impact, then great, the director will love you.
 But if not, use the MD’s lack of knowledge in your favour and deliver a powerful mix.
-He or she might be over the moon with the impact of the line, and you may have just saved yourself laser surgery at the ENT in 6 months time.
+He or she might be over the moon with the impact of the line, and you may have just saved yourself laser surgery at the ENT in six months time.

 No vibrato is surely a bad thing